 In theory, a corporation may choose to restrict their business activities.
 They may do so, in an attempt to maintain the integrity of the business by focusing on one sector.
 However, in reality most corporations will not add a restriction on the type of business the corporation can carry out.

-5 of 5 – What to consider when selecting the corporation’s share attributes? [hyperlink this]
+- Part 5 – What to consider when selecting the corporation’s share attributes?

 - Part 6 – What type of restrictions should be in place?

 - Part 7 – Other Important Information